 Rose Gold is so popular, in fact, that we’ve made almost every single product we sell available in rose gold.
-But, with new trends inevitably comes to new questions.
-So, we’re here to breakdown some of the most frequently asked questions about rose gold vs gold.
+But, with new trends inevitably comes new questions.
+So, we’re here to break down some of the most frequently asked questions about rose gold vs white and yellow gold.

 That’s why you have to choose the karat amount that you want in your jewelry.
 The higher the karat, the more pure gold is present.
 However, this also means that the higher the karat, the softer it becomes.
-14 karat jewelry is stronger than 18 karats, yet it is worth a bit less.
+14 karat gold is stronger than 18 karat gold, yet it is worth a bit less.

 Since gold cannot be used on its own, other metals are added to make it stronger.
 Some of the most common metals used to mix with gold are copper, silver, nickel, palladium, and zinc.
 Depending on what metals are used and the percentage that they’re present will result in the three most common colors: white, yellow, and rose gold.